misaelvergara/notes-to-self/NodeJS/Node.JS.md

 What is Node.JS?
 ---
 Node is a **runtime environment** for running JS.
 It is mainly used to build back-end services, also called APIs (application programming interface).
-Any common application needs to talk to a server or to the cloud to store data, for example.
+Most modern applications are either connected to a server or to the cloud, to store data.
 Node excels at back-end services, being the fastest program available out there.

 Node is essentially Google Chrome's V8 JS engine embedded in a C++ program.
 It also provides additional modules that give us capabilities not available inside browsers.